 The key electronic resources for Italian provide access to secondary critical literature, such as journal articles, books, book chapters and dissertations, as well as to electronic primary sources and to key reference materials.
 Particularly recommended are the MLA International Bibliography (secondary sources), JStor and Project Muse (large collections of full-text journals) and Italinemo (Italian language journals).

 Online help and support

-Training materials and guides: support materials, guides and videos to help you search the literature and get to the full text
+Training materials and guides: look at the videos on the right for help searching the literature and finding the full text.

 If you would like some help finding literature for Italian Studies, or managing your citations and reference lists, please contact kate dot courage at warwick dot ac dot uk, the Academic Support Librarian for Italian Studies.